MaXerri/Class-Assignments/README.md

  I did not write the skeleton of these files.
 I only filled in the implementation of the ML algorithms.

-* Kaggle Competition: Design a Machine learning model from scratch to predict if a dog's leg is lame from gait analysis data

 *  P1: Used K-nearest neighbors classifiers to build a basic classifier for face recognition
 *  P2: Implemented a simple Perceptron classifier to classify digits
 *  P3: Create a system that detects every time a word is German and translates it for you in the subtitles.
 In this project, you will just implement the first part of this system using Naïve Bayes to predict if a word is German or English